mezkymy/global-salaries/README.md

 Tukey HSD shows that the difference between medium sized and large sized companies are very insignificant, with a p-value nearing 1.
 This shows that statistically speaking there is no significant difference in the salary of large sized and medium sized companies.

 One looking for a higher salary could try to get into either medium or large companies with no significant difference in either choice.
-Small-sized companies however, may give lower salaries which is around 50k lower on average compared to medium or large sized companies.
+Small-sized companies however, may give lower salaries which is almost 50k lower on average compared to medium or large sized companies.

 ### Job Title to Annual Salary
 ![Average Salary of Data Scientists from 2020 to 2023](https://github.com/mezkymy/global-salaries/assets/79908491/6b0230a5-2e0e-4b94-9667-d471b5d4a8ee)